Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Hyperparameter Optimization Experiments

-\textbf{Results:} Ten independent trials were performed for each searcher.
-In each trial, the searcher is given a total budget of $50\Rmax$ to return the best possible hyperparameter configuration.
+\textbf{Results:} Each searcher was given a total budget of $50\Rmax$ per trial to return the best possible hyperparameter configuration.
 For \ouralg, the budget is sufficient to run the outer loop twice (for a total of 10 \succhalv brackets).
-For SMAC, TPE, and random search, the budget corresponds to training 50 different configurations completion.
+For SMAC, TPE, and random search, the budget corresponds to training 50 different configurations to completion.
+Ten independent trials were performed for each searcher.
 The experiments took the equivalent of over 1 year of GPU hours on NVIDIA GRID K520 cards available on Amazon EC2 \texttt{g2.8xlarge} instances.
-We set a total budget constraint in terms of iterations instead of compute time to make comparisons hardware independent.\footnote{Most trials were run on Amazon EC2 g2.8xlarge instances but a few trials were run on different machines due to the large computational demand of these experiments.} Comparing progress by iterations instead of time ignores overhead costs not associated with training like cost of configuration selection for Bayesian methods and model initialization and validation costs for \ouralg.
-While overhead is hardware dependent, the overhead for \ouralg is below 5\% on EC2 \texttt{g2.8xlarge} machines, so comparing progress by time passed would not impact results significantly.
+We set a total budget constraint in terms of iterations instead of compute time to make comparisons hardware independent.\footnote{Most trials were run on Amazon EC2 g2.8xlarge instances but a few trials were run on different machines due to the large computational demand of these experiments.} Comparing progress by iterations instead of time ignores overhead costs, e.g. the cost of configuration selection for Bayesian methods and model initialization and validation costs for \ouralg.
+While overhead is hardware dependent, the overhead for \ouralg is below 5\% on EC2 \texttt{g2.8xlarge} machines, so comparing progress by time passed would not change results significantly.

-For CIFAR-10, the results in Figure \ref{fig:cnn_data}(a) show that \ouralg is over an order of magnitude faster than its competitiors.
-For MRBI, \ouralg is over an order of magnitude faster than standard configuration selection approaches and 5$\times$ faster than SMAC with early stopping.
-For SVHN, while \ouralg finds a good configuration faster, Bayesian optimization methods are competitive and SMAC with early stopping outperforms \ouralg.
-We view SMAC with early stopping to be a combination of adaptive configuration selection and configuration evaluation.
-This result demonstrates that there is merit to incorporating early stopping with configuration selection approaches.
+For CIFAR-10, the results in Figure \ref{fig:cnn_data}(a) show that \ouralg is over an order-of-magnitude faster than its competitiors.
+For MRBI, \ouralg is over an order-of-magnitude faster than standard configuration selection approaches and 5$\times$ faster than SMAC (early).
+For SVHN, while \ouralg finds a good configuration faster, Bayesian optimization methods are competitive and SMAC (early) outperforms \ouralg.
+The performance of SMAC (early) demonstrates there is merit to combining early-stopping and adaptive configuration selection.